microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         // Initialize using a Registration option and optionally defined parameters like manifest defined activatorId
         // 1) If kind = PushTrigger is specified, only the Push Trigger will be Registered with Background Infra
         // 2) If kind = ComActivator is specified, the Project Reunion Background Task component will be Registered as an InProc COM server
-        // 3) If kind = ProtocolActivator is specified, the application will be registered to the PushNotificationsLongRunningTask for protocol activation
         PushNotificationActivationInfo(PushNotificationRegistrationOptions options, Guid taskClsid);

+        // Applications that need to use ProtocolActivator will use this constructor PushNotificationActivationInfo(PushNotificationRegistrationOptions options);

         // The CLSID associated with the Client COM server that Project Reunion will activate Guid TaskClsid{ get; };

-        PushNotificationRegistrationKind Kind{ get; };
+        PushNotificationRegistrationOptions Options{ get; };

         // The conditions under which Push Triggers would execute Windows.ApplicationModel.Background.IBackgroundCondition[] GetConditions();